WSYR (AM): Consolidation

-NBC Network
+NBC network

 For most of its early history, WSYR was an affiliate of the NBC Red Network.
-It carried NBC's schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio."
+It carried NBC's schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio".

 In 1946, the owners added an FM station (now 94.5 WYYY) and in 1950, a television station (now WSTM-TV).
 Because WSYR was an NBC affiliate, WSYR-TV also carried NBC shows.

-Talk Radio
+Talk radio

-As network programming moved to television in the 1950s and 60s, WSYR 570 switched to a full service, middle of the road format of popular adult music, news, sports and talk.
-In the 1980s, the talk programming increased and music shows were reduced.
+As network programming moved to television in the 1950s and 1960s, WSYR switched to a full service, middle of the road format of popular adult music, news, sports and talk.
+In the 1980s, the talk programming increased, and music shows were reduced.
 By 1990, WSYR was an all-talk radio station.

-WSYR and WYYY were acquired by Clear Channel Communications in the 1990s.
-For a brief time, it had another television sister station when Clear Channel (now known as iHeartMedia) acquired WIXT (channel 9) and brought back the WSYR-TV call letters after a 26-year absence.
+WSYR and WYYY were acquired by Clear Channel Communications (now known as iHeartMedia) in the 1990s.
+For a brief time, it had another television sister station when Clear Channel acquired WIXT (channel 9) and brought back the WSYR-TV call letters after a 26-year absence.
 The new WSYR-TV was sold off along with the rest of Clear Channel's television division in 2007.

 FM simulcast

 In late 2010, numerous indications based upon FCC filings, domain registrations, and a format change at a sister station, suggested that WSYR was preparing to launch an FM simulcast on 106.9 MHz.
-The simulcast became official at 7 p.m. on January 2, 2011, as co-owned WPHR became "Newsradio 106.9 WSYR-FM."
+The simulcast became official at 7 p.m. on January 2, 2011, as co-owned WPHR became "Newsradio 106.9 WSYR".

 For a time, the FM side gained priority in on-air advertising and on the Web site banner.
-However, the AM side remained the primary station, and over the next two years most references to the FM side were cut back, to the extent that the station now refers to itself as "Newsradio 570 WSYR, Now on 106.9 FM."
+However, the AM side remained the primary station, and over the next two years most references to the FM side were cut back, to the extent that the station now refers to itself as "Newsradio 570 WSYR, now on 106.9 FM".

 For decades, WSYR was the flagship station of the Syracuse Orange football and men's basketball teams.
 Those games are now heard on classic rock stations WTKW and WTKV, both on FM.